Lisbon & Sintra-Cascais Natural Park

 7 Miles / 11 Km 3-4 Hrs 200ft / 60 Metres

-A leisurely walk but a day packed with history.
-Following the north bank of the Tagus westward from Lisbon’s grand waterfront square, you trace the very edge of Portugal’s maritime world – the river from which Vasco da Gama and the great navigators set sail during the Age of Discovery in the 15th and 16th centuries.
-Historic naval facilities and old dockyards give way to modern marinas and cultural landmarks.
-After passing beneath the sweeping cables of the Ponte 25 de Abril, the city gradually opens out into the quieter district of Belém.
-Here, a remarkable concentration of monuments, museums, and memories awaits: two UNESCO World Heritage Sites in the Jerónimos Monastery and the Torre de Belém, along with Portugal’s most famous custard tart, best eaten warm from the bakery that invented it.
+Following the north bank of the Tagus westward from Lisbon’s grand waterfront, the route traces the edge of Portugal’s maritime world and the river from which the great navigators once set sail.
+Historic dockyards and naval facilities give way to modern marinas before the city opens out into the quieter district of Belém, where two UNESCO World Heritage Sites, the Jerónimos Monastery and the Torre de Belém, await alongside Portugal’s most famous custard tart, best eaten warm from the bakery that invented it.
+From there, take a train along the Estoril coast to the elegant resort town of Cascais.

 • Day 3 Sintra - Palaces, Gardens & the Western Hills